Typography tells a story: What do these rich font examples say?

 For maximum effect, don’t spread the letters out too much.
 You want the words to be readable.

-4. …or Tight and Solid
+4. …or tight and solid

-You shouldn’t spread out the letters in a script typeface at all.
+You shouldn’t spread out the letters in a script font at all.
 They’re designed to look like a calligrapher has written them in one sitting, sometimes in one continuous stroke.
 So set the script letters tight together so they flow from one to the other.

 I promise not to tell the rich and famous you used a free typeface to attract them to their overpriced neighborhood!